Square root of a multivector of Clifford algebras in 3D: A game with signs: Square roots in 3 0 and 1 2 algebras

 Using \eqref{vV1Cl30}-\eqref{vV2Cl30} and \eqref{mvA30} we can write the answer:

-The squares of all four roots yields the initial MV.
-It should be noticed that the roots $\A_{3,4}$ have remained in the even algebra, whereas the roots $\A_{1,2}$ have not.
-The source of this difference is related with the initial assumption that the roots belong to \cl{3}{0} algebra rather than to the \cl{0}{2} algebra of quaternions.
+The squares of all roots yield the initial MV.
+It should be noticed that in $\A_{3,4}$ the quaternion imaginary units have remained in even algebra only.
+The source of this `strange' difference is related with the algorithm used in \ref{appendix:algorithm}, where the roots are computed by \cl{3}{0} algebra rather than by \cl{0}{2}, i.e. to algebra of quaternions.
+However, the program for \cl{0}{2} (see resp. equation in \ref{appendix:dim2}) gives two roots only.